 Various businesses, including a barber shop, shoemaker, café, and shooting gallery, operated in the theatre space until it was wholly or partially demolished around 1940.
 This demolition also included a section of the Louvre Hotel that faced onto the CPR right-of-way at Carrall.
 The Gospel Mission (not to be confused with Union Gospel Mission) which had been in operation since 1929, moved into the building in 1940.
 It serves residents of the Downtown Eastside by operating the “Lord’s Rain” shower facility, and through providing meals and spiritual guidance at the Carrall Street Church.

-Wings Cafe operates at street level, which has been a family run business since the late 1960s.
+Operating at street level, the narrow diner has been a family run business since the late 1960s.
 The current owner would work at the cafe after school when he was young, and took the business over from his parents, who had taken it over from the original owner, his uncle.
-The cafe has remained largely unchanged since the 60s, besides some updated appliances.
+While the menu was bigger when his parents were running Wing’s (with a full Western and Chinese menu), the cafe has remained largely unchanged since the 60s, besides some updated appliances.
+Johnny is known for his welcoming and friendly personality and Wing’s for its good food and no-nonsense atmosphere.
+His father’s handwritten menus, photos from customers and hand-carved signs (from a customer while he was incarcerated) are testaments and memories of the many years spent behind the counter and in the kitchen.
+It has continued to serve the residents and community in the area with hearty affordable meals and respect for over 50 years.

 In 2016, demolition and construction at the site next door (333 Carrall) damaged the foundation of 325 Carrall and caused a crack running up the façade.
 The gospel mission and the community shower area they run in the building had to be shut down temporarily, and it took the mission six months to repair the shower area.
 A developer now owns both 325 and 333 Carall and as of June 2018, two new buildings (one 5 storey and one 7 storey) are planned for the site.
 The heritage principal façade of 325 will be restored and retained as part of the new development.
 The brick wall in the lane will be reconstructed with salvaged bricks, while the rest of the building will be demolished.
 The new development will have commercial spaces on the ground floor with 38 housing units and 12 micro units above.